CreeperInContributionGraph/CreeperInContributionGraph/README.md

 ![CreeperContributionGraph.png](CreeperContributionGraph.png)

 I almost missed it today.
 It about gave me a heart attack when I looked at my page before logging in to see that I had missed a day.
+Luckily, it corrected itself when I logged in.
+In order to see it correctly, I suppose you should be logged in and be in the right timezone.